Walking Tour

 In the end five people were killed in the explosion, with a further 164 injured.
 It was the greatest disaster in the town's history.2

-10. Memory Lane
+10. Memory Lane Mural

-11. The Alaska Highway
+11. The Americans Arrive

 South Peace Historical Society 2001.099.003